hhat-lang/hhat_lang/docs/dialects/index.md

 # H-hat Dialects

-Dialects are independent programming languages that share some common features, as defined by [H-hat rule system](../rule_system.md).
-Although they may be syntactically different, their essence in those rules must be the same.

-To enable experiencing what H-hat proposes, a first H-hat dialect was created, called [Heather](heather/index.md).
+H-hat has no official syntax; only a [minimum set of rules](../rule_system.md) that must be implemented for a language to be considered part of the H-hat language family, or its dialect.
+However, there is a default dialect for now called [Heather](heather/index.md).
+It is shipped with H-hat toolchain to enable users to build programs using the H-hat paradigm.
+Plans to enable out-of-the-box tools to build your own dialect are on future roadmaps.